Welcome to Our Lady of Tahoe!

 Parish Mission Statement: As disciples of Jesus Christ, and in the name of Mary, Our Lady of Tahoe Catholic Community welcomes and embraces all those who come to us.
 With the guidance of the Holy Spirit, through worship, the sacraments and loving service, we provide for each other's spiritual and material needs.
 In being so nourished, we reach out in faith to serve the larger community.

 Father Oliver is holding a Scripture class each Wednesday at 10:00 AM in the parish hall.
-We are currently studying the book of Genesis, with the call of our father in faith, Abraham.
+This week, we will read about Joseph in the book of Genesis.
 Typically, about a dozen people attend these classes.
 It's a very comfortable and informal environment, and all are welcome.
 Please join us!

 Stations of the Cross

-The Way of the Cross, also known as the Stations of the Cross, are a way to pray and meditate on Christ's sacrifice for us.
+The Stations of the Cross are a way to pray and meditate on Christ's sacrifice for us.
 It is divided into fourteen stations from the time He was condemned to his burial.
 This devotion has been long encouraged by the church, and is especially useful during Lent and Good Friday.

 Annual Recognition Banquet